 Refunds and Deferrals

 Up to 4 weeks before the event you may defer to next year or receive a refund of 75% of the entry fee (this reflects the cost to us of collecting and refunding race entry fees).
 Your place will be offered to the next runner on the waiting list.
 Race entries cannot be transferred, sold or exchanged.
-We can only accept one deferral due to the high number of multiple deferrals in recent years.
+We can only accept one deferral.
 If you defer then subsequently pull out, no refunds will be given.

 No changes can be accepted, no deferrals and no refunds given closer than 4 weeks before the event.